-What a Maths lesson looks like: Every day, students get clear, teacher-led instruction about the maths skills they’re learning.
-The daily routine starts with a brief review of previous learning as a quick group activity or ‘warm-up’ This may include drills and mental math practice to promote fluency.
-This is followed by a teacher-led mini lesson where kids are encouraged to participate by doing a hands-on activity to introduce a new concept.
+What a Maths lession looks like: Everyday students get clear, teacher-led instruction about the maths skills they’re learning.
+The daily routine starts with a brief review of previous learning as a quick group activity or ‘warm-up’.
+This may include drills and mental math practice to promote fluency.
+This is followed by a teacher-led mini lesson where students are encouraged to participate by doing a hands-on activity to introduce a new concept.
 Another short activity (could be in large or small groups or individual) will connect the new concept to prior knowledge.
-Students will then do individual or small group practice with the new concept using models, manipulatives or worksheets and a closing activity, done individually, will check the students’ comprehension using journal prompts, questioning, or worksheets.
+Students will then do individual or small group practice with the new concept using models, manipulatives or worksheets and a closing activity, done individually, will check the students’ comprehension using journal prompts, questioning or worksheets.

-Throughout the lesson, teachers introduce skills and algorithms for the students to follow, foster discussion about different ways to find answers using maths language and let students explore creative solutions.
-Teachers use visual guides to help kids conceptualize what they learn and practise new skills in pairs, small groups, or individually sometimes using worksheets or in game situations.
+Throughout the lesson, teachers introduce skills and algorithms for the students to follow, foster discussion about different ways to fiind ansers using maths language and let kids explore creative solutions.
+Teachers use visual guides to help students conceptualise what they learn and practise new skills in pairs, small groups, or individually sometimes using worksheets or in game situations.
 Hands-on activities, projects, abstract models, drawing, and open-ended problem solving help develop kids’ higher -level maths thinking.

-Maths lessons focus on building kids’ conceptual knowledge with hands-on activities, oral practice, and math games that link Maths to daily life while reducing emphasis on procedural knowledge and memorizing maths facts.
+Maths lessons focus on building students conceptual knowledge with hands-on activities, oral practice, and math games that link Maths to daily life while reducing emphasis on procedural knowledge and memorising maths facts.
 Skills are built and revisited over time.
-Math games aren’t just filler or fun – they’re threaded throughout the daily lessons and considered a big part of your child’s learning.
+Maths games aren’t just filler or fun – they’re threaded throughout the daily lessons an considered a big part of your child’s learning.